gerben-s/quicksort-blog-post/README.md

 # Branchfree QuickSort performance analysis

+This is not an officially supported Google product

-This directory contains code and benchmarks accompanying the blog post at
+This directory contains code and benchmarks accompanying the blog post about QuickSort performance.

 The `main()` function validates the correctness of all the algorithms before running benchmarks.